 And she’ll move again.
 This time her destination is Cambridge, England.

-The 30-year-old woman from Falmouth, Maine, has been awarded a Gates Cambridge Scholarship that will pay her tuition and expenses for the four years it will take her to earn a doctorate at the University of Cambridge.
+The 30-year-old from Falmouth, Maine, has been awarded a Gates Cambridge Scholarship that will pay her tuition and expenses for the four years it will take her to earn a doctorate at the University of Cambridge.

 The scholarship, funded by the Bill and Melinda Gates Foundation, is one of the world’s most selective.
-The application process takes months, and of the 6,000 sapplications from around the world each year, only 80 are awarded the lucrative honor.
+The application process takes months, and of the 6,000 applications from around the world each year, only 80 are awarded the lucrative honor.